adeschamps/programming-robots-with-elm/talk/talk.md

   better. (also, there are existing libraries and algorithms to leverage)

+  Optimization is about understanding how things work under the hood, and catering to them.

+  Comparison: In functional programming, we sometimes think about tail call optimizations.
+In doing so, our mind and reasoning has skipped over multiple layers of abstraction.
+Rather than think about how a compiler will optimize our code, sometimes we just need to use a low level language so we can be sure of the result.

 Behaviour:
 - Elm works well here.
 - Decision trees can be expressed naturally.
 A naive implementation